-Baby, it’s cold outside!
-How to soothe a sore nose this season
+How to soothe a sore nose in winter

-- Face masks help, too.
-Those winter winds can wreak havoc on the delicate skin around your face and nose.
-Wearing a mask not only helps protect yourself and those around you from spreading bugs, it also provides a layer of protection for your face – meaning your nose is less likely to get all red and dry.
+- Wear a face mask.
+Winter winds can wreak havoc on the delicate skin around your face and nose.
+Wearing a mask not only helps protect yourself and those around you from spreading bugs, but it also provides a layer of protection for your face so your nose is less likely to get all red and dry.

 - Stay hydrated.
-And no, we are not talking about eggnog!
-Lots of cold or warm water with honey and lemon or a peppermint tea should do the trick, as it helps to flush the system of any nasties.
-Did you know if your nose is red, it could be a sign of sinus congestion, and the menthol in peppermint tea can helpto open your airways and ease a blocked nose.
+Lots of cold or warm water with honey and lemon, or a peppermint tea should do the trick, as it helps to flush out any nasties.
+Did you know, if your nose is red, it could be a sign of sinus congestion?
+The menthol in peppermint tea can help open your airways and ease a stuffy nose.

-- Grab a Kleenex Balsam tissue and hold it over your nose.
-Stay away from coarser materials such as paper towels as these can irritate sensitive skin.
+- Grab a Kleenex® Balsam tissue and hold it over your nose.
+Steer clear of coarser materials such as paper towels as these can irritate and set off sensitive skin.

 - Press one finger against one of your nostrils to close it off.
 You shouldn’t be able to breathe out of that nostril.

-- Gently blow the open nostril into the tissue and wipe away any excess mucus.
+- Gently blow the open nostril into the tissue and wipe away any excess snot.

 - Repeat the process on the other nostril.
-Blowing one nostril at a time will help clear mucus easier and avoid infecting your sinuses.
+Blowing one nostril at a time will help clear snot easier and avoid infecting your sinuses.

-- Dispose tissue after use to help prevent the spread of germs.
+- Toss away tissue after you’re done to help prevent the spread of germs.

-Always wash your hands correctly after blowing your nose or use antibacterial gel if on the go.
+- Finish by washing your hands, or use antibacterial gel if you’re on the go.